mark3982/water.rs/README.md

 An example of synchronous blocking.
 By default `recv` is asynchrnous.
 We use `recvorblock`:
 ```
     extern crate time;
+    extern crate water;

-    use net::Net;
+    use water::Net;
-    use endpoint::Endpoint;
+    use water::Endpoint;
-    use rawmessage::RawMessage;
+    use water::RawMessage;

     use std::io::timer::sleep;
     use std::time::duration::Duration;